Garrison Keillor

 We introduced ourselves then.

-Mike was headed to the job interview and Maurice told us the song was 'Mullholland Drive' by October London, a young man who covers Marvin Gaye with a style his own.
+Mike was headed to the job interview and Maurice told us the song was 'Mullholland Drive' by October London, a young man who covers Marvin Gaye with a style all his own.

 We promised to look him up at our earliest convenience.
 I have made it convenient for you to do likewise.